 When is the Competition?

-The Michigan Regional Future City Competition will take place January 28, 2013.
+The Michigan Regional Future City Competition will take place January 27, 2014, at Suburban Collection Showplace in Novi, Mich.
 In February, the winning team from each region competes at the national finals in Washington, DC.
-Each winning team receives an all expense-paid trip to Washington, DC, to compete in the finals.
+Michigan's first-place team will receive an all expense-paid trip for the teacher, mentor and three presenting students to Washington, DC, to compete in the finals.

 What Role Does the Volunteer Mentor Play?

-he mentor is an integral part of the Future City team.
+The mentor is an integral part of the Future City team.
 Serving as the team advisor and advocate for all phases of the program, the mentor provides valuable input and technical assistance.
 The mentor makes connections to real life engineering experiences, serves as a coach, and helps students translate the academic to the real world of engineering.
-People who work in the engineering community are preferred, including engineers, technical professionals, architects, and city or urban planners, to serve as mentors.
+People who work in the engineering community are preferred to serve as mentors.
+This includes engineers, technical professionals, architects, and city or urban planners, to serve as mentors.